What To Do When You Sell Your House

 When you bought your property, you likely received a mortgage to finance the purchase.
 Your mortgage payment goes towards the principal (the amount owed on your loan), interest, and escrow (for taxes and insurance).

 Assuming you’ve been following your real estate agent’s advice about staging and preparing your house for sale, there should be a good amount of money in escrow when you sell.
 When the sellers agree to have the funds held until the sale is completed, the real estate agent representing them holds it.
 If you go through an escrow company, they will transfer the funds to your bank account or provide you with a check.

-Completion of the sale
+Completion of the Sale

-Escrow in a short sale
+Escrow in a Short Sale

-Selling Your House: Tips to ensure a smooth process.
+Selling Your House: Tips to Ensure a Smooth Process

 Prepare all the paperwork.

-Get professional photography of your home.
+Get professional photographs of your house.

-You want to sell your house as soon as possible and for the most money.
-It’s time to hire a professional photographer to help make your home look its best.
-You know a good presentation is essential, so stage your home and clean it up.
+You want to sell your house as soon as possible and for the most money, so it’s time to hire a professional photographer to help make your house look its best!
+You know a good presentation is essential, so stage your house and clean it up.